apache/lucenenet-codeanalysis-dev/docs/make-release.md

 main branch now tracks v2.0.1-alpha.{height} development.
 ```

 The tool created a release branch named `release/v2.0`.
-Every build from this branch (regardless of how many commits are added) will be versioned 2.0.0.
+Every build from this branch will be versioned 2.0.x, but the patch version may be incremented depending on the number of additional commits that will be added.

 ### Requires Stabilization

-When creating a release that may require a few iterations to become stable, it is better to create a beta branch (more about that decision can be found [here](https://github.com/dotnet/Nerdbank.GitVersioning/blob/master/doc/nbgv-cli.md#preparing-a-release)).
-Starting from the same point as the [Ready to Release](#ready-to-release) scenario, we use the following command.
+When creating a release that may require a few iterations to become stable, it is better to create a beta branch (more about that decision can be found [here](https://dotnet.github.io/Nerdbank.GitVersioning/docs/nbgv-cli.html#preparing-a-release)).
+Starting from the same point as the [Ready to Release](#ready-to-release) scenario, run the following command.

 ```console
 nbgv prepare-release beta --nextVersion 2.0.1